STIHL MS 271 Chainsaw Reviews, Specs, Features, Price, Comparisons

 And Nigel said:

-As you’ll see from reading these user reviews, it depends on who you talk to.
-In my opinion, it’s a good homeowner saw, and of course, you can get better.
-You can always find something better if you want to spend more.
-But for the money, the MS271 is a really good chainsaw.
+As you’ll see from these user reviews, it depends on who you talk to.
+We think it’s a good homeowner saw, but you can get better if you want to spend more.
+But for the money, the MS 271 is a good chainsaw.

-It has a poor power-to-weight ratio, but if you’re not using it that often then it doesn’t matter too much.
-She’s a bit on the heavy side, but as someone said, is minus 2 pounds worth the extra $200 – $300? (though keep in mind you’re getting more than just two lbs).
+It has a poor power-to-weight ratio, but it doesn’t matter too much if you’re not using it that often.
+She’s a bit on the heavy side, but as someone said, is minus 2 pounds worth the extra $200 – $300?

-If you wanted to confuse the matter even more, also consider the MS441 and MS251.
-Or, these Stihl saws available outside the USA (but not in it)!
+If you want to confuse the matter even more, also consider the MS441 and MS251.